georgemarselis-nvi/tundra/README.md

 It supports versioning (store past snapshots), so users can do their restore on their own without bothering the sysadmins)
-   * but only for $recent files so we don't have leaks
+   * but only for $recent files so we don't have leaks ( a limited self-service restore window; sensible for HPC/security)